brief-ds/micrograd/README.md

 # micrograd
 A tiny Autograd engine whose only dependency is NumPy.
 Implements backpropagation (reverse-mode autodiff) over a dynamically built DAG and a small neural networks library on top of it with a PyTorch-like API.
 Both are tiny.

+* 24 kilobytes code without tests
+* as portable as Python and NumPy
+* loads 10x faster than PyTorch, 30x faster than TensorFlow

 This version is capable of working with matrices and higher-order tensors.
 For @karpathy's original scalar-based version, locate the code with tag `scalar`.

 ## Installation